earllouisjr/earllouisjr/README.md

-Hi, I’m @earllouisjr, I'm a Robotics Engineering Student at the University of Connecticut.
+Hi, I’m @earllouisjr, a Robotics Engineering Student at the University of Connecticut.